-Source Open the Source window.
+- Source Open the Source window.
 It shows source code at the currently executing location.
-See "The Source Window" on page 51.

-Modules Display a sorted list of modules contained in the current program.
-See "The

-Modules Window" on page 53.

-Functions Open a sorted list of all functions in the program.
-See "The Functions Window"

-Calls Open the Call History window.
+See "The Source Window" on page 44. - Modules Display a sorted list of modules contained in the current program.
+See "The Modules Window" on page 46. - Functions Open a sorted list of all functions in the program.
+See "The Functions Window" on page 48. - Calls Open the Call History window.
 This window displays the program's call stack.

-See "The Calls Window" on page 66.

-Assembly Open the Assembly window.
+See "The Calls Window" on page 57. - Assembly Open the Assembly window.
 It shows assembly code at the currently executing location.
-See "The Assembly Window" on page 96.

-Threads Open a list of all threads in your program and their current state.
-See "The debugged.
+See "The Assembly Window" on page 82. - Threads Open a list of all threads in your program and their current state.
+See "The Thread Window" on page 57. - ImagesOpen a list of the executable images which are related to the program being debugged.
 This includes a list of all loaded DLLs.
-See "The Images Window"

-Thread Window" on page 67.

-Images Open a list of the executable images which are related to the program being your application and replay your debugging session to any point.
-See "The
+See "The Images Window" on page 49. - Replay Open the program execution Replay window.
+This window allows you to restart your application and replay your debugging session to any point.
+See "The Replay Window" on page 56.

-Replay Open the program execution Replay window.
-This window allows you to restart

-Replay Window" on page 65.

-40 The Code Menu